Weapons and armour in Anglo-Saxon England: Spears and javelins

-Underwood suggested an effective range of 12–15 metres (40–50 feet) for spears thrown as a javelin, depending on the skill of the individual throwing it and the javelin's length and weight.
+Underwood suggested an effective range of 12–15 metres (40–50 feet) for spears thrown as javelins, depending on the skill of the individual throwing it and the javelin's length and weight.
 The Battle of Maldon poem describes the use of javelin spears in a fight between Earl Byrhtnoth's forces and a group of Vikings.
-In this account, one of the Vikings threw a javelin at Byrhtnoth; the earl partially deflected it with his shield, but he was nevertheless wounded.
-Byrhtnoth then retaliated by throwing two javelins at the Vikings—one pierced the Viking's neck and another penetrated his chest.
-The Vikings threw a javelin again, wounding Byrnhoth once more, but one of the earl's warriors pulled the javelin from the wound and threw it back, killing another Viking.
+In this account, one of the Vikings threw a javelin at Byrhtnoth; the Earl partially deflected it with his shield, but he was nevertheless wounded.
+Byrhtnoth then retaliated by throwing two javelins at the Vikings—one pierced a Viking's neck and another penetrated his chest.
+The Vikings threw a javelin again, wounding Byrnhoth once more, but one of the Earl's warriors pulled the javelin from the wound and threw it back, killing another Viking.
 Following this exchange, the two sides drew their swords and engaged in hand-to-hand combat.

 When used in hand-to-hand combat, a spear could be held either under-arm or over-arm—the former method is depicted on the eighth-century Franks Casket, while the latter method is depicted on the eleventh-century Bayeux Tapestry.
 In some instances, spears may have been held with both hands.
 An eighth-century relief carving from Aberlemno in Scotland depicts a Pictish warrior holding a spear in this manner, and the Icelandic Grettis saga also describes a spear being used in this way.
 However, doing so would have required the warrior to relinquish the protection offered by a shield.
 To be more effective, ranks of spearmen would stand together to form a shield wall, mutually protecting one another with their shields while pointing their spears at the enemy.
-Such formations were also known as scyldburh ("shield-fortress"), bordweal ("board-wall"), and wihagan ("war-hedge").
+Such formations were also known as scyldburh ('shield-fortress'), bordweal ("board-wall"), and wihagan ("war-hedge").

 Spears may have also had symbolic associations.
 In an account by Bede, the Christian priest Coifi cast a spear into his former pagan temple so as to defile it.
-In Anglo-Saxon England, the male side of one's family was known as "the spear side."
+In Anglo-Saxon England, the male side of one's family was known as "the spear side".